-At VU University, the academic year is divided into 2 semesters.
-These semesters, in turn, are divided into 6 periods:
+At Vrije Universiteit Amsterdam, the academic year is divided into 2 semesters.
+Each semester is divided into 3 periods:

-VU University Amsterdam uses the European Credit Transfer System (ECTS), which is based on the workload students need in order to achieve expected learning outcomes.
+VU University Amsterdam uses the European Credit Transfer System (ECTS) which is based on the workload students should have in order to achieve expected learning outcomes.
 ECTS is based on the principle that 60 credits measure the workload of a full-time student during one academic year.
-In addition, each ECTS credit is equivalent to 28 study hours (both contact hours as well as self-study).
+In addition, each ECTS credit is equivalent to 28 study hours (which includes both classroom hours as well as self-study).
 Most courses are 6 ECTS credits.

 Dutch grades range from 1 (lowest) to 10 (highest).
 Grades of 5.5 and higher are passing grades.
-The highest grade 10 is only rarely awarded to a student's work.
-An 8 is considered a high mark, a 7 is more common.
-Grades from 1 (very poor) to 3 are rare.
+The highest grade, 10, is very rarely awarded.
+An 8 is considered a high mark and a 7 is more common.
+Grades from 1 to 3 are also quite rare.

 |ECTS %||Quality Assessment||ECTS grade||Dutch grade|

 |25%||Good||B||7.5 - 7.9|

 |25%||Satisfactory||D||6.5 - 6.9|